Hathersage Hilly – Sprint Triathlon

 If you’ve not been to Hathersage pool this has to be one of my favourite places to swim.
 It is a beautiful 30m pool with a gorgeous backdrop of Stanage Edge above Hathersage.
 This is well worth a trip to Hathersage on a hot day by itself (or winter dip as they often open the pool in the winter now too!).

-The main thing that caught me out was the length of the pool, at 30m long it was 5 meters longer than the pool I’d been training in, and made each length slightly more tricky as you get out of breath.
+The main thing that caught me out was the length of the pool, at 30m long it was 5 meters longer than the pool I’d been training in, so made each length slightly more tricky as you get out of breath.
 If you are a strong swimmer you needn’t worry, but the first time I swam this was the first proper swim ‘race’ I’d completed since the school 50m!.

 As with all races, pacing is key.
 Don’t get too excited and go out too hard and fast.
 Take it nice and steady to warm up and get into a rhythm.